femou1/pb-handbooks/pbst_handbook.md

 # Cadet

 This is the first achievable rank past the entry rank in PBST.
 This rank will prove your willingness to ascend further in the community by distinguishing yourself from new members.
-You will be provided new weapons in order to mark your way to the first Tier rank. **Requirements:** Get 20 Points (keep in mind PBCC credits **are not** PBST divisional points!)
+You will be provided new weapons in order to mark your way to the first Tier rank.

+**Requirements:**

+Get 20 Points (keep in mind PBCC credits **are not** PBST divisional points).

  **Tools:**

 * **Increased Damage PBST Baton** - Deals minimal damage against players

-* **Riot Shield** - A shield that defends against rifles, SMG and pistol shots, and makes a small clank sound when hit by a bullet.
+* **Riot Shield** - A shield that defends against rifles, SMG and pistol shots, and makes a small clank sound when hit by a bullet

 * **Riot Shotgun** - The classic sit gun which stuns enemies when used against players

+**Permissions:**

+* Ability to request for PBST backup via the !call command

 [/details]